Suitablility of wire harness components for automated production

 Mr. Fahrnbauer is active in the field of Electrology and Configuration

 Creation of a user manual for designers

-Sub-project 4 (SP4) is developing a universally applicable evaluation methodology that will make it possible to make a statement about the automation effort required for the assembly of components in wire harness manufacturing.
-The result of the method will be a key figure that characterises the technical automation effort of a given clothing step and is referred to below as the automation index.
+Sub-project 4 (SP4) is developing a universally applicable evaluation methodology that will support predictions of the automation effort required for the assembly of components in wire harness manufacturing.
+The result of the method will be a key figure that characterises the technical automation effort of a given assembly step and is referred to below as the automation index.
 In order to identify the product- and process-specific criteria relevant for an assessment, SP4 follows an interdisciplinary approach and includes the design guidelines from SP1 and SP2 at an early stage.

 Starting point and motivation

 In the field of wire harness manufacturing, in particular, which is largely characterised by manual value creation, the automation of production offers great potential.
 The right choice of components suitable for automation or the early evaluation of the automation feasibility of a new development are decisive for a high degree of automation in wire harness production.
 The automation index developed in this SP is intended to support the selection process for the user in a comprehensible and reproducible manner.

 Current working focuses